Muthaias/quick-poll/README.md

 # quick-poll
-A system create quick public polls
+A system to create quick public polls